clayoster/ddns-cloudflare/README.md

 This is a self-hosted DDNS service for receiving public IP updates from a router or other local source and updating a DNS record in Cloudflare.

-Container builds are available for these platforms: linux/amd64, linux/arm64, linux/arm/v6, linux/arm/v7
+Container images are based on Alpine Linux and are available for these platforms:
+  - linux/amd64
+  - linux/arm64
+  - linux/arm/v6
+  - linux/arm/v7

 ---